 Wearing Your Opals and Pearls

 - Be especially careful about taking opal jewelry straight from the comfortable temperatures of your home into a frigid night or scorching summer day.
 If you can’t avoid taking your opal jewelry from one temperature extreme to another, keep the pieces under your clothes if at all possible to help minimize the change.

 - Apply your perfumes, colognes, and hairsprays before you put on any gemstone jewelry, but be particularly cautious with your pearl and opal jewelry because they react very poorly to acids and alcohols.

 - Avoid doing household or outdoor chores while wearing pearls or opals.

-- A fractured or crazed opal may be beyond repair, but an expert gemologist or jeweler may be able to repair some damage to pearls by peeling the outer layers off, if the damage is not very deep.
-(On an average cultured pearl, the outer nacre layer is only .08 to 1.22 mm thick).
+A fractured or crazed opal may be beyond repair, but an expert gemologist or jeweler may be able to repair some damage to pearls by peeling the outer layers off, if the damage isn’t very deep.
+(On an average cultured pearl, the outer nacre layer is only 0.08 to 1.22 mm thick).